Isle of Arran: Transport

 Brodick Ferry Terminal underwent £22 million of work to improve connections to the island.
 The new terminal includes better passenger facilities, increased passenger and freight capacity, and a new pier, all of which were set to open in August 2017 but finally opened on 20 March 2018, due to various construction issues.
-The island is due to be served by a new £45-million dual-fuelled ferry, Glen Sannox, which will have capacity for 1,000 passengers.
-This was due in 2018 but has also been delayed due to various construction issues and is now expected to be delivered in late 2021.
+The island is served by a new £200-million dual-fuelled ferry, Glen Sannox, which has capacity for 1,000 passengers.
+Glen Sannox was due to enter service in 2018, but due to significant delays and cost increases, the vessel entered service in January 2025 and is to be followed by another new vessel, MV Glen Rosa.
+The delay to the arrival of these ferries has been dubbed the 'Ferry Fiasco'.

 There are three through roads on the island.
 The 90 km coast road circumnavigates the island.
 In 2007, a 48 km stretch of this road, previously designated as A841, was de-classified as a C road.
 Travelling south from Whiting Bay, the C147 goes round the south coast continuing north up the west coast of the island to Lochranza.
 At this point the road becomes the A841 down the east coast back to Whiting Bay.
 At one point the coast road ventures inland to climb the 200 m pass at the Boguillie between Creag Ghlas Laggan and Caisteal Abhail, located between Sannox and Lochranza.

 The other two roads run across from the east to the west side of the island.
 The main cross-island road is the 19 km B880 from Brodick to Blackwaterfoot, called "The String", which climbs over Gleann an t-Suidhe.
 About 10 km from Brodick, a minor road branches off to the right to Machrie.
 The single-track road "The Ross" runs 15 km from Lamlash to Lagg and Sliddery via Glen Scorodale (Gaelic: Gleann Sgoradail).

 The island can be explored using a public bus service operated by Stagecoach.
 The bus service is subsidised by the Strathclyde Partnership for Transport.
-The main bus terminal on the island is located in Brodick at the Ferry Terminal.
-The newly upgraded facility offers routes to all parts of the island.